ethereum/mist/README.md

 For the Mist API see the [MISTAPI.md](MISTAPI.md).

+Please note that this repository is the Electron host for the Meteor based wallet dapp whose repository is located here: https://github.com/ethereum/meteor-dapp-wallet.

 ## Installation

 If you want install the app from a pre-built version on the [release page](https://github.com/ethereum/mist/releases),